ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Command Line Interface
 ======================

-Ludwig provides six command line interface entry points
+Ludwig provides several command line interface entry points

-- train
-- predict
-- test
-- experiment
-- hyperopt
-- visualize
-- collect_weights
-- collect_activations
-- serve
+- `train`: Trains a model
+- `predict`: Predicts using a pretrained model
+- `evaluate`: Evaluate a pretrained model's performance
+- `experiment`: Runs a full experiment training a model and evaluating it
+- `serve`: Serves a pretrained model
+- `visualize`: Visualizes experimental results
+- `hyperopt`: Perform hyperparameter optimization
+- `collect_summary`: Prints names of weights and layers activations to use with other collect commands
+- `collect_weights`: Collects tensors containing a pretrained model weights
+- `collect_activations`: Collects tensors for each datapoint using a pretrained model
+- `export_savedmodel`: Exports Ludwig models to SavedModel
+- `export_neuropod`: Exports Ludwig models to Neuropod
+- `preprocess`: Preprocess data and saves it into HDF5 and JSON format
+- `synthesize_dataset`: Creates synthetic data for tesing purposes

 They are described in detail below.